hqluan/CognifyAI-Introduction/README.md

 ![Home Page Screenshot][homepage-screenshot]

-Cognify AI is a sophisticated AI agent that can load, analyze, and parse PDF files, and engage in real-time conversations with users.
+Cognify AI is a sophisticated agent that can load, analyze, and parse PDF files, and engage in real-time conversations with users.

 Cognify is a combined term, created by combining "cognition" and "amplify".
 It is used to convey the idea of "enhancing cognition" and "boosting intelligence."